Maffucci History, Family Crest & Coats of Arms

 Maffucci Settlers in United States in the 19th Century

-- Angela Maffucci, aged 28, who emigrated to the United States from Calitri, in 1893
+- Angela Maffucci, aged 28, who immigrated to the United States from Calitri, in 1893

 Maffucci Settlers in United States in the 20th Century